mannypaeza/mannypaeza.github.io/README.md

 Research Interests
 ------

 My research aims are centered around constructing a rigorous foundation for the algorithmic theories and cryptographic tools necessary for a quantum-supremacy world.
-As quantum machines present endless possibilities compared to classical machines, particularly in algorithms, cryptography, and cryptanalysis, I want to design novel algorithms and cryptographic protocols necessary for securing our future.
+As quantum machines present endless computational possibilities compared to classical machines, particularly in algorithms, cryptography, and cryptanalysis, I want to design novel algorithms and cryptographic protocols necessary for securing our future.
 I desire to explore these five main questions from Quantum Algorithms, Complexity, and Cryptography:

 1. What computational problems can a quantum machine solve that a classical machine with comparable resources cannot (such as NP-search problems)?